cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The core component of Prio3 is a "Fully Linear Proof (FLP)" system.
-Introduced by {{BBCGGI19}}, the FLP encapsulates the functionality required for encoding and validating inputs.
+Introduced by {{BBCGGI19}}, the FLP encapsulates the functionality required for encoding and validating measurements.
 Prio3 can be thought of as a transformation of a particular class of FLPs into a VDAF.

 The remainder of this section is structured as follows.
 The syntax for FLPs is